-9.2.4 Display screen errors
+9.3 Display screen errors

-Symptom Cause Remedy No data are shown on the display screen if you press the on-off button The battery charge level may be insufficient.
+Symptom Cause Remedy No data are shown on the display screen if you press the On-Off button .
+The battery charge level may be insufficient.
 Charge the battery.
-Switch on the power. (battery).
-Is the power switched on? ► Press the On-Off button (battery) to switch the power on.
+Switch on the power.
+Is the power switched on? ► Keep On-Off button pressed to switch the power on.
 Is the battery charged?
 If the battery is fitted to the pedelec and is being charged, it cannot be switched on.
 Interrupt charging.
 Is the connector fitted to the power cable correctly?
 Check whether the connector is fitted to the power cable correctly.
-2 If the connector is fitted correctly, contact your specialist dealer.
-A component may be connected which the system is unable to recognise.
-Contact specialist dealer.
+If the connector is fitted correctly, contact your specialist dealer.
+A component may be connected which the system is unable to recognise. ► Contact specialist dealer.
 The gear level is not shown on the display screen.
 The gear level is only shown if the electronic gear shift is used.
 Check that the power cable connector has not been disconnected.
-2 If this is not the case, contact your specialist dealer.
+If this is not the case, contact your specialist dealer.
 The settings menu cannot be opened while you are pedalling.
 The product is designed in such a way that the settings menu cannot be opened if the system detects that someone is riding the pedelec.
 This is not a malfunction.
-Stop the pedelec.
+Stop pedelec.
 Change settings when stationary only.
 The lock function cannot be set up or switched off.
-It may be a firmware error.
-Contact specialist dealer.
+It may be a firmware error. ► Contact specialist dealer.
 The connect account has been deleted or deactivated and the lock function is still activated. ► Contact specialist dealer.

-Table 626: On-board computer error solution
+Table 35: On-board computer error solution

-9.2.5 Lighting does not work
+9.3.1 Lighting does not work